Community support platform focused on clarity, trust, and action

 Impact, reassurance, and credibility signals needed stronger placement across the site.

-Practical goals for a more supportive and credible experience
+Practical goals for a more supportive and credible digital experience

 • Clarify what the organization does within the first screen